If you are coming along to do a WorkplaceMT course, then well done for signing up and I hope you have a great experience…

 Find relevant research studies for Week 6 here

-Although we don't practice this meditation in class, it is a beautiful and nourishing practice and many studies have shown that being compassionate to others brings many health benefits.
+Our Befriending practice for Week 6 is a beautiful and nourishing practice and many studies have shown that being compassionate to others brings many health benefits.
 Enjoy...